Ground Engineering

 Wimbledon Road Secured — On Time, Within Budget

 The project was completed on time and within budget, with no incidents.
 GSI also optimised the DSM scope during construction — providing the client with significant cost savings while maintaining full structural performance.
-Central Hawke's Bay District Council received a permanent solution that addresses both the failure mechanism and the underlying groundwater driver.
+Central Hawke's Bay District Council received a permanent solution that addresses the failure mechanism while providing resilience to a key transport link for the Central Hawke's Bay community.

 Wimbledon Road has become a reference project for DSM applied to rural road landslide repair in New Zealand — demonstrating that the technique delivers cost-effective, low-disruption solutions in the district council context, where budget constraints are often the most significant barrier to permanent repair.